Dutch Fastned and Tesla to build fast charging stations in Oxford

-Autos & TransportationDutch Fastned and Tesla to build fast charging stations in Oxford

-Dutch charging infrastructure company Fastned (FASTN.AS) has teamed up with Tesla (TSLA.O) to build electric vehicle (EV) charging stations at a hub in the British city of Oxford, it said on Friday.
+(Reuters) - Dutch charging infrastructure company Fastned has teamed up with Tesla to build electric vehicle (EV) charging stations at a hub in the British city of Oxford, it said on Friday.

 The Fastned charging station will be able to charge 10 EVs simultaneously at rates allowing divers to add up to 300 miles of range in just 20 minutes, the company said.